jfbu/texdimens/texdimens/README.md

 > Produces a decimal (with up to five decimal places) `D` such that `Dmm`
 > represents the dimension exactly if possible.
 If not possible it
-> will be largest representable dimension not exceeding the original one.
+> will be largest representable dimension smaller than the original one.

 `\texdimenmmup{<dim. expr.>}`